Resolution, Not Conflict

 How To Meet People At Parties: 7 Icebreakers

-Here we go with tips for a social situation where there's new people all around you.
-They work also in a situation where there's just one person nearby who you ould like to meet.
+The tips are designed for a setting where there's new people all around you.
+At the same time, they work equally well in a situation where there's just one person nearby whom you would like to meet.

 1. Decide that you are the shopper, not the shoppee.

-You are hunting for who would be interesting to get to know.
+You are hunting for folks who would be interesting to get to know.

 Think of social connecting as a scavenger hunt where you are looking to learn interesting things and potentially discover interesting people.
 Being the one who is doing the searching puts you in a position of power which will ease potential anxieties.